Importing variables from a secret manager

 track: $GOOGLE_PLAY_TRACK

-1. Add your App Store credentials to vault.
+1. Add your App Store credentials to Hashicorp Vault.

 vault kv put secret/appstore \\